-Departs 2200, arrives 0630 (9 hours 30 minutes - although will likely arrive earlier)
+Departs 2200, arrives 0630 (9 hours 30 minutes - although likely to arrive in port earlier)

 Car + driver starts from £59 (€69) one-way with each additional passengers priced from £15 (€18).
 Foot pasengers fares start from £36 (€43) one-way.

 Note, on overnight sailings you are obliged to pay extra for a cabin.
-Prices of the cabins vary between £32-96 or €41-125 - from single and 2-berth cabins, family berth, Comfort Class and Captain's Class.
+Prices of the cabins vary between £34-130 or €41-155 - from single and 2-berth cabins, family berth, Comfort Class and Captain's Class.
 Cabin prices are half-price on day sailings.

-"Rail & Sail" Dutch Flyer Service
+Rail & Sail - Dutch Flyer Service

-From the UK you travel from any of the Abellio Greater Anglia Station (AGA) stations including: London Liverpool Street, Ipswich, Colchester, Norwich and Cambridge.
+From the UK you travel from any of the Abellio-Greater Anglia (AGA) stations including: London Liverpool Street, Ipswich, Colchester, Norwich and Cambridge.
 The trip between London Liverpool Street and Harwich International ferry terminal is about 1 hour 20 minutes.